 HubSpot Service Hub wraps live chat into the broader HubSpot CRM platform.
 Every chat is linked to a contact record with full visibility into their marketing history, sales pipeline stage, and past support conversations.
 For teams already using HubSpot for marketing or sales, this context is gold.
 Your agent sees which emails the visitor opened and which pages they browsed before starting a chat.

 The free plan includes basic live chat and a chatbot builder with limited features.
 The Starter plan at $45 per month (for two users) adds conversation routing, simple automation, and canned snippets.
 WhatsApp, advanced chatbot flows, and custom reporting need the Professional plan at $450 per month.
 That is a steep jump.
 HubSpot's AI features through ChatSpot and Breeze are included without per-resolution charges.
-That is a real edge over Zendesk's $1/resolution model.
+That is a real edge over Zendesk's per-outcome AI agent billing.

 The platform supports eight or more channels: live chat, email, Facebook Messenger, WhatsApp (Professional and above), forms, and calling.
 The shared inbox pulls everything into one view.
 HubSpot Service Hub is excellent if you already pay for HubSpot Marketing or Sales Hub.
 As a standalone chat tool, the free-to-Professional jump makes it tough to recommend for teams outside the HubSpot world.